-The City entered into a contract with Poff Carting Services, LLC ("POFF"), now Waste Connections, Inc., on September 30, 2015, which gave them exclusive rights to collect and dispose of all garbage generated within the city limits of Pineville, KY.
-POFF agrees to charge \$13 per month per household for this service.
+The City entered into a contract with Poff Carting Services, LLC ("POFF") on September 30, 2015, which gave them exclusive rights to collect and dispose of all garbage generated within the city limits of Pineville, KY.
 The term of this contract is for five years and may be renewed for an additional five years upon approval by POFF and the City.
-The amount paid under this contract was \$216,834 for the year ended June 30, 2020.
+A first amendment to this agreement was entered into with Waste Connections of Kentucky, Inc. d/b/a Poff Carting Services as successor-in-interest to Poff Carting Services, LLC on October 28, 2021.
+The first amendment extended the original agreement and revised certain terms, and extended the agreement for an additional five years.
+The amount paid under this contract was \$135,712 for the year ended June 30, 2021.